spatialscientist/geosample/README.md

 GEOSAMPLE - r package for generating a sample from a population of spatial locations.

 TODO:

 a) Add functionality to allow WGS84 longitude and latitude coordinates.
 Function currently uses centroids coordinates generated from a projected coordinates system.

 b) Add functinality to allow direct extraction of buildings (or using its centroids) directly from OpenStreetMap.org

 Stepwise example for current working function
-##Step 1 Download OpenStreetMap.org buildings data (e.g. Sasa in Nigeria)
-##Step 2 Transform the WGS84 coordinate system into a projected coordinate system (e.g. in the case of Sasa using the EPSG:26391 in QGIS software)
+'##Step 1 Download OpenStreetMap.org buildings data (e.g. Sasa in Nigeria) '##Step 2 Transform the WGS84 coordinate system into a projected coordinate system (e.g. in the case of Sasa using the EPSG:26391 in QGIS software)
-##Step 3 Generate the centroids of the buildings and convert file into a comma separated file (a .csv file)
-##Step 4 Read the *.csv file or sample data "SasaSampleData.csv"
+'##Step 3 Generate the centroids of the buildings and convert file into a comma separated file (a .csv file) '##Step 4 Read the *.csv file or sample data "SasaSampleData.csv"

 csvdata<-read.csv('./sampledata/SasaSampleData.csv', header=TRUE, stringsAsFactors=FALSE)